kitschpatrol/renami/readme.md

 <!-- short-description -->

-**A CLI tool and TypeScript library for config-driven automatic filename management.**
+**A CLI tool and TypeScript library for config-driven and content-aware automatic filename management.**

 <!-- /short-description -->